AtomMe/PHBS_TQFML/Project/Credit/Report.md

 ### Conclusion
 * **Results and Findings**
 	* The models seemed to perform better without the missing values being imputed than when imputing the missing values
-	* Stacking and Voting and the combination of the two models generally tend to have very high predictive power compared to plain Ensemble models
-	* Feature Engineering improved the AUC score for single models (Naive Bayes and Logistic Regression) from ~0.7 to ~0.85 but did not have much impact on the Tree based methods
+	* Feature Engineering improved the F1 score for single models (SVM)
-	* The incremental increase in the predictive accuracy (AUC) is of the order of 0.0001 as we move towards the top of the Kaggle leaderboard (top 2%) and the tuning gets a lot harder
-* **Lessons Learned and Insights**
+	* The model DNN seems to perform better than other method under the two conditions, however it is better to use GPU.
-	* Hyperparameter tuning is a very time consuming process and it is better to have the team split this effort and work in parallel
+	* Hyperparameter tuning is a very time consuming process and it is better to train in parallel
-	* Cross Validation is very critical and it is worth spending time testing the impact of various folds on the model accuracy
-	* The model needs to be tuned at a much more granular level as the dataset gets smaller in size (both in terms of number of features and observations)
-	* Following an Agile parallel process has continued to be a proven factor for maximizing success

 * **Future Work**
-	* Tune the parameters for Deep Learning using Theano / Keras and compare the predictive accuracy and performance against Stacking / Voting models
+	* Tune the parameters for Deep Learning using Theano / Keras.
-	* Explore the possibility of adding new polynomial and transformed features, and evaluate the predictive accuracy.
+	* Explore the possibility of adding new polynomial and transformed features.
+	* Cross Validation is very critical and it is needed to applied on other methods except DNN.
 ### References
 [1]	Lang, W. (2009).
 Consumer Credit Risk Modeling and the Financial Crisis.
 International Atlantic Economic Conference.